gitlabhq/omnibus-gitlab/doc/settings/database.md

       primary node.
 It will, however move the existing data to a backup location.
 1. Once all secondary nodes are upgraded, run `pg-upgrade` on primary node.
-   1. On the secondary nodes, edit `/etc/gitlab/gitlab.rb` to include the following:
+   1. On the primary node, edit `/etc/gitlab/gitlab.rb` to include the following:

    ```bash
    # Replace X with value of number of db nodes + 1